particle-iot/docs/src/content/tutorials/device-os/led.md

 {{#unless core}}

+{{#if has-mesh}}

+Mesh devices from the factory somewhat ironically do not have a factory user firmware backup image installed.
+Thus it's best if you pre-install one using the steps above first.

+To factory reset, hold down the MODE button and tap RESET.
+The status LED will blink:

+- Magenta (red and blue at the same time, safe mode)
+- Yellow (DFU mode)
+- Fast blinking yellow (restore factory firmware)
+- Fast blinking white (factory reset)

+This will:

+- Restore the factory backup user firmware (if present)
+- Clear mesh credentials
+- Boron: Clear any saved APN and default to internal SIM
+- Argon: Clear Wi-Fi credentials
+- Ethernet: Clear the using Ethernet flag
+- Clear the setup complete flag, to force setup mode again

+{{device-animation device "pattern"
+  "blink magenta 20 times"
+  "blink yellow 20 times"
+  "blink yellow 50ms 50ms 20 times"
+  "blink white 50ms 50ms 20 times"
+  "blink magenta 50ms 50ms 20 times"
+  "blink blue 50 times"
+}}

+{{else}}

 Factory reset is not available on the {{device}}, but not to worry!
 If you are experiencing problems with your application firmware, you can use [Safe Mode](#safe-mode) to recover.

 {{#if photon}}